.

 Cannabis and Psychotherapy: Are They Compatible?

-Cannabis may contribute to mental health conditions in susceptible individuals, but some find the herb to actually work alongside psychotherapy.
+Cannabis may contribute to or worsen mental health conditions in susceptible individuals, but some find the herb to actually work alongside psychotherapy.

 What Is Psychotherapy?